pilgrimstack/workshop-301/2.prod/readme.md

 This file contains in the order:

-  * An OpenStack provider which takes his configuration from the environment variables
+  * An OpenStack provider which takes its configuration from environment variables
   * A keypair resource
   * A module "app"
     * Here we have to switch from local folder to the identified version on the git repository